MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 There are also many others notes made by many other readers on the Internet.
 You are welcome to recommend to me if you find a good one.

 # Update history

+**(Sep 2024) Minor update before printing by Springer**

+I revised some very minor places that readers may hardly notice.
+It is supposed to be the final version before printing by Springer.

 **(Jun 2024) Minor update before printing**